 almost every way?

 There are a few caveats.
-The Pod is 2.4GHz only, which I wouldn’t quibble with becuase it’s a mattress, but it also can’t stay connected properly.
+The Pod is 2.4GHz only, which I wouldn’t quibble with because it’s a mattress, but it also can’t stay connected properly.
 Setup was easy except for the part where it disconnected from the wifi every couple of minutes.
-One of the big negatives I read of Eight Sleep before purchasing was the relability of the Pod, and this didn’t give me confidence.
+One of the big negatives I read of Eight Sleep before purchasing was the reliability of the Pod, and this didn’t give me confidence.
 After manually setting the 2.4GHz channel to the lowest utilized one in my area, it did stay connected through the night.

 The Pod also requires distilled water and hydrogen peroxide to refill, a fact Eight Sleep does not seem keen to advertise.